Michele231/pyUFO/README.md

 ### on_sphere()

 **INPUTS**:
-1. ssp_lat  : Latitude of the sub-satellite point.
+1. ssp_lat  : Latitude of the sub-satellite point (Geocentric coordinates).
-2. ssp_lon  : Longitude of the sub-satellite point.
+2. ssp_lon  : Longitude of the sub-satellite point (Geocentric coordinates).
 3. hsat     : Height of the satellite perpendicular to the surface (km).
 4. phi0     : Observation direction (central optical axis) azimuth angle (counterclockwise with respect to N) (°).
 5. theta0   : Observation direction (central optical axis) zenith angle (90° = nadir) (°).